 For the latest news see Project latest news

 Though we have raised some large sums of money, we still need more!
-If you are able to help us financially please see Donations and Loans for this Project
+If you are able to help us financially please see Donations for this Project

 A chance to contribute a family memorial which will help our project.
 For details plase see Memorial Donation

 A full list of the funding bodies who are supporting us with grants can be seen at Grants for this Project

 See below for the story so far, how we obtained both a Stage 1 'pass' and the Stage 2 final grant of £748,100 with the Heritage Lottery Fund and what we hope to achieve.Plans as at December 2013

 After some years of serious thinking about the future of All Saints, the PCC has committed itself to the 'All Saints Forward' project.

 Late in 2008 the PCC decided to contract Alastair Simmons, of TASKSCAPE ASSOCIATES Ltd, to act as a consultant and facilitator for the initial stage of this project.
 This initial stage included a Cultural Audit [looking at the ‘way we do things around here' at All Saints]; a workshop to discover and agree the future sustainable Purposes of All Saints: a consideration of the future Purposes in the light of the Cultural Audit findings and iterate the Purposes; the development of an Outline Communication and Project Plan showing immediate next steps and the tasks, teams and time required to deliver the Purposes; a one day workshop to explore how the Purposes of All Saints could be best expressed by its buildings.
 In fact, we reached the end of this stage on 13th February 2010 with a public meeting at which our architect, Brian Foxley, outlined his ideas.